 BACKGROUND

-This Agreement sets out the terms upon which PRS for Music Foundation (“The Foundation”) will contract Hull City of Culture to produce and market the New Music Biennial weekend in 2017 and administer the contracts, travel, accommodation and sub licensing of Minute of Listening software application associated with the New Music Biennial Composer Residencies
+This Agreement sets out the terms upon which PRS for Music Foundation (the “Foundation”) will contract Hull City of Culture to produce and market the New Music Biennial weekend in 2017 and administer the contracts, travel, accommodation and sub licensing of Minute of Listening software application associated with the New Music Biennial Composer Residencies.

 The Agreement furthermore outlines the aims, details, timescale, financial arrangements, accreditation, personnel involved and evaluation/documentation for the New Music Biennial Weekend.